tommustbe12com/theratter/README.md

 # theratter
 A RAT (Remote Access Tool) that allows for running of commands and for sending messages.
 Non-destructive, unless you give it admin privileges.

+## beforehand
+This uses TCP port 4444 if you want to port forward so you can use around the world.

+Meant mostly for local networks unless you port forward

 ## usage
 Install SERVER.exe on the TARGET machine's startup folder in Windows.
 If you don't run on startup, you can't maintain control!
 Run once on Server.exe for firewall issue resolving.